Minimum Energy Efficiency Standards (MEES)

 Changes To MEES and EPC Requirements

-In December 2020, after a consultation, the Government announced plans to revise the Minimum Energy Efficiency Standards for England and Wales, proposing that rental properties would need an EPC rating of ‘C’ or above by 2028.
+The Labour government announced plans to reintroduce changes to Minimum Energy Efficiency Standards for England and Wales, and have confirmed that rental properties will need an EPC rating of ‘C’ or above by 2030.

-Initially, they suggested that these new regulations would apply to new tenancies starting in 2025 and then extend to all tenancies by 2028.
+Initially, the government suggested that these new regulations would apply to new tenancies starting in 2025 and then extend to all tenancies by 2028.

 These proposed changes aimed to improve energy efficiency in homes and contribute to the Government's target of achieving ‘net-zero’ carbon emissions by 2050.